nazmul-nhb/furry-friends-blogs-client/README.md

 ### Notable Features of the Website

+- **[Extra:]** On Homepage & Blog Details page, there is a horizontal bar below the navbar to see the progress of how much of the page is scrolled so far (No Third Party Package Used)

 #### Homepage

-- A slider with thumbnails in the hero section
+- A slider with thumbnails in the hero section, clicking on Read Blog will redirect to the blog details page
 - In Recent Blogs section, there are 6 recent blog posts, users can either read the full blog on clicking read blog button or add to your wishlist (if you're a logged in user)
 - Pet Tips & Advice section provides some tips & advice about pets
 - FAQs section has Accordion to expand/collapse questions & answers
-- Then there is our Newsletter section where users can subscribe to our latest updates via email
+- There is Newsletter section where users can subscribe to the latest updates via email (Not Fully Functional)

 #### All Blogs Page

 - On All Blogs page, users will find all the blogs posted by all users
 - Users can filter blogs by category or search for a particular blog title
-- User can also control pagination
+- **[Extra:]** Users can also control pagination (i.e. how many blogs there should be in a page)
+- **[Extra:]** Users can sort blogs on this page by latest or oldest posts (posting time)

 #### Featured Blogs Page